Visit Þingvellir, Geysir and Gullfoss in style in one of our premium day tours, run exclusively in small groups of no more than 17 people.

 Friðheimar is a farm located in the west of Iceland in the area known as the Golden Circle.
 The farm has grown dramatically since its purchase in by its current owners in 1995 but the history of the farm goes back as far as 1946.

 Today the farm combines aspects of Horticulture with the other passion of its owners, Horses.
 The farm has a horse breeding program and offers a variety of different horse shows for its guests.
 You will have a chance to see the horses and learn a little bit about what makes these particular animals so special.
+You will also be able to partake in a visit to the Friðheimar greenhouse where the staff will take you on a special tour that will feature a talk on the difficulties on growing vegetables in a country that is known for its long, dark winters.
+During this visit you will also have an opportunity to taste some of the tomatoes that grow at the greenhouse, which are a specialty of theirs.

 Our day tour to the Golden Circle begins with our fast and efficient pick up service.
 You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.